opensmarthouse/opensmarthouse-core/docs/src/main/resources/markdown/developers/bindings/thing-xml.md

 Technically, the thing types are provided by `ThingTypeProvider`s (`org.eclipse.smarthome.core.thing.binding.ThingTypeProvider`).

-openHAB comes with an implementation of such a provider that reads XML files from the folder `ESH-INF/thing` of bundles.
+_OpenSmartHouse_ comes with an implementation of such a provider that reads XML files from the folder `ESH-INF/thing` of bundles.
 Although we refer to this XML syntax in the following, you also have the option to provide directly object model instances through your own provider implementation.

 The same applies for the channel types.